JerryNixon/PathAnimation/Documentation/extendedPathGeometryUG.md

 #### Declaration / Instantiation
 ###### C#:
-ExtendedPathGeometry provides a constructor with a PathGeometry parameter as also an extension method for PathGeometry types:
+ExtendedPathGeometry provides a constructor with a PathGeometry parameter as also an extension method for PathGeometry type:
 ```cs
 //constructor
 public ExtendedPathGeometry(PathGeometry data);